-Daniel Afzal is an Iranian photographer whose work is rooted in historical photographic techniques.
-His subjects—ranging from portraiture to landscapes and still life—are transformed through his lens into delicate, poetic reflections of their original spirit.
+Daniel Afzal is an Iranian photographer whose work is rooted in historical photographic techniques where his subjects are transformed into poetic reflections of their original spirit.

 Working with large format cameras and vintage lenses, Daniel creates images that carry a sense of quiet movement.
 His compositions often feature negative space and shallow depth of field, inviting the viewer into a contemplative visual experience.
 These elements allow the eye to wander, offering space for interpretation and emotional engagement.

 Influenced by the ideals of Pictorialism, Daniel has let go of perfection in pursuit of deeper understanding.
-He seeks to truly see and feel his subjects, allowing his emotions to shape the image.
-Central to his practice is the wet plate collodion process, which he uses to create ambrotypes and glass negatives—foundations for further exploration through alternative photographic methods.
+He seeks to see and feel his subjects, allowing his emotions to shape the image.
+Central to his practice is the wet plate collodion process, which he uses to create ambrotypes and glass negatives, a foundations for further exploration of alternative photographic methods.

 At the heart of Daniel’s work is a search for beauty.
 The tactile, intimate nature of the wet plate collodion process aligns closely with his perspective, providing a medium through which he connects emotionally with his subjects.